Tanager Expedition

 The Tanager Expedition was a series of five biological surveys of the Northwestern Hawaiian Islands conducted in partnership between the Bureau of Biological Survey and the Bishop Museum, with the assistance of the United States Navy.
 Four expeditions occurred from April to August 1923, and a fifth in July 1924.
 Led by Lieutenant Commander Samuel Wilder King on the minesweeper USS Tanager (AM-5), and Alexander Wetmore directing the team of scientists, the expedition studied the plant animal life, and geology of the central Pacific islands.
 Noted members of the team include archaeologist Kenneth Emory and herpetologist Chapman Grant.

 The expedition began with the goal of exterminating domestic rabbits that had been introduced to Laysan island by the guano industry in 1902.
 Since that time, the rabbits had devoured Laysan's vegetation and led to the extinction of several endemic species.
 The rabbits were eventually eliminated on Laysan, and the crew witnessed the extinction of the Laysan honeycreeper (ʻapapane).
 Throughout the expedition, new species were discovered and named, and unique specimens were captured and returned to laboratories for further study.
-Over 100 archaeological sites were found, including ancient religious sites and prehistoric settlements on Nihoa and Necker Island.
+Over 100 archaeological sites were found, including ancient religious sites and prehistoric settlements on Nīhoa and Necker Island.

 First expedition

-The first expedition departed Honolulu on April 4, 1923 and returned on May 4.
+The first expedition departed Honolulu on April 4, 1923, and returned on May 4.
 The team visited the island of Laysan, Pearl and Hermes Atoll, Midway Atoll, and Kure Atoll.
 When they spent a month on Laysan studying the endemic Laysan honeycreeper, a violent and sudden storm ravaged the island.
 After the storm, the crew concluded that the last three specimens of the honeycreeper had been killed.